-B. A midterm evaluation will be presented to student by instructor one-on-one.
+B. If requested, a midterm evaluation will be presented to student by instructor one-on-one or via phone.

 C. Written assignments with a grade of C+ or lower may be redone and reevaluated once if they are handed in the next week after receiving grade.
 If the second draft of the written assignment shows sufficient improvement, the student's grade for that assignment will be raised a maximum of half a letter grade.
 (C+ would go up to a B-, a C- would go up to a C etc...)